Fabxx/GSG/README.md

 GSG Is a game script  generator.
 Allows you to automatically create sh files to run games.

 # PC games Specifications
-In this script are also documented the `WINEDLLOVERRIDES` and the `winetricks` packages to use for a specific case.
+In this script are also documented the `WINEDLLOVERRIDES` and game arguments that i found over time.

+winetricks packages are documented in the `game setups.txt` document.

 I've also included a game setup document that indicates for each tested game what packages are required and how to setup the games to work.